UPDATE: Only the Eagle Rock location is open now. Go there! Support these awesome folks.

 - Delicate Foodie Rating (Based on the current Fall Menu)

 - Vegetarian – The veggie crowd has a lot of exciting options here.
-From their small bites, to each of their imaginative salads and soups, all of these are vegetarian by nature.
+From small bites to imaginative salads and soups, all of these are vegetarian by nature.
 Meat is an optional ad-in.
 But they go beyond salads!
-Tempeh sloppy joe, lentil meatball sandwich, oven roasted tomato panini, take heart vegetarians, you split the menu with your carnivorous counterparts.
+Tempeh sloppy joe, lentil meatball sandwich, oven roasted tomato panini.
+Take heart, vegetarians, you split the menu with your carnivorous counterparts.
 Nothing meager about it.

 - Candida Diet – If you’re in the early phases of the diet, it’s best to cook at home so you have complete control over every ingredient.
 The olive oil here is organic as is a majority of their ingredients, but they do use a couple of other oils that aren’t.
 Later in the diet, a single meal with this here and there won’t hurt, but early on it might.
 The sides, soups and salads are nearly all fair game for us, a few with the request to leave the cheese off or hold the bread.
 And the breakfast menu has a few items for the low carb crowd as well.
 Plus don’t forget the sparkling water!
 Most of their sweets are made with sugar, but they do offer a few with agave, which can be enjoyed in moderation once you’ve got your balance back.
 Please do so mindfully.

-- Vegan – Both the red curry kabocha soup and the vegetarian chili can be made vegan, as can the tempeh sloppy joe and the roasted tomato panini, plus your pick of the sides and salads, sometimes requiring you to request the cheese stand alone and not on your plate.
+- Vegan – Both the red curry kabocha soup and the vegetarian chili can be made vegan, as can the tempeh sloppy joe and the roasted tomato panini.
+Plus, you get your pick of the sides and salads.
+Just request no cheese and you’re golden.
 There are even vegan sweets like their raw vegan cheesecake!